coq/coq/doc/sphinx/proof-engine/ltac.rst

 Generating fresh hypothesis names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Tactics sometimes need to generate new names for hypothesis.
-Letting Coq
+Letting Rocq
 choose a name with the intro tactic is not so good since it is
 very awkward to retrieve that name.
 The following
 expression returns an identifier: